craigrcollar/sonic_push_config/README.md

 - **Comprehensive logging** to both file and console
 - **Error handling** with detailed reporting of failed commands
 - **Secure password input** using getpass for enhanced security
-- **By default, queries the local hosts.txt file for hostname resolution.
+- **Queries the local hosts.txt file** for hostname resolution.
 You may also pass another host file to the command line, or if none of these files exist, the script will use the standard system resolver.

 ## Requirements